go-acme/lego/docs/content/dns/zz_gen_httpreq.md

 - `POST` `/present`
 - `POST` `/cleanup`

-The URL of the server must be define by `HTTPREQ_ENDPOINT`.
+The URL of the server must be defined by `HTTPREQ_ENDPOINT`.

 ### Mode